JJBR13/Justin-Brown-milestone-project-one/TEST.md

 Steps:

-I. Click the right arrow to slide to the next testimonial II.
+I. Click the right arrow to slide to the next testimonial<br> II.
 Click the left arrow to slide back to the previous testimonial.

 Expected: